sharmaeklavya2/blog-source/content/posts/generalizing-segment-trees.md

 ## Bringing problems to standard form

-To use the generic segment tree implementation, we should be able describe query outputs as elements of a monoid and the update function as an endomorphism.
+To use the generic segment tree implementation, we should be able to come up with a suitable query monoid and a suitable node update function family.
 Let's look at some examples:

 **SUMREPL**: